My twin brother saved my life when I was a year old. Then, for the next

 version I did.
 The truth is, neither of us know, for instance, which one of

+us it was who spoke to himself in the mirror.
 At one point during that visit Bill made a run to the neighborhood grocery

 store, and while he was there he bumped into an old friend from high school.